 The exam is externally graded.
-A single individual grade will be given, based on both a written project and an oral presentation.
+A single individual grade will be given, based on both a written project, a design proposal, and an oral presentation.

-For the presentation, the project group is allotted no more than 15 minutes plus 5 minutes per extra student.
-After the initial presentation, 45 minutes are allotted to the examination and grading of each individual student.
+For the presentation, the project group is allotted no more than 15 minutes, followed by 20 minutes of examination and 10 minutes for grading.

-Evaluation criteria for the exam = learning objectives for the final exam project as described in the national section.
+Evaluation criteria for the exam are the learning objectives for the final exam project as described in the national section.